Your Cart (0)

 • The required integration complexity makes the cost disproportionate to the savings

 Running Start Digital builds business cases for AI implementations and builds the systems that deliver the projected results.
+Our engagements start with a measurement plan and a kill criterion, so every project either clears the bar or ends on purpose.

 Frequently Asked Questions

-Q: How do we set realistic savings estimates if we've never run AI in production?
+How do we set realistic savings estimates if we've never run AI in production?

-Q: Should we include productivity gains from AI tools employees choose to use themselves (like ChatGPT for drafting)?
+Should we include productivity gains from AI tools employees choose to use themselves (like ChatGPT for drafting)?

-Q: How long does it take AI implementations to start showing positive ROI?
+How long does it take AI implementations to start showing positive ROI?

-A: For focused workflow automation, most businesses see positive ROI within 3 to 6 months of full deployment — sometimes faster if the implementation is straightforward and adoption is high.
+For focused workflow automation, most businesses see positive ROI within 3 to 6 months of full deployment, sometimes faster if the implementation is straightforward and adoption is high.
 Complex multi-system implementations with longer deployment timelines may take 9 to 12 months to reach payback.
 Year 2 and beyond is typically where the returns become substantial because the fixed implementation cost is amortized and the annual operating cost is much lower than year one.

-Q: What if we can't quantify the value in dollars?
+What if we can't quantify the value in dollars?

 Ready to put this into action?